ryanpdwyer/react-eleventy/lit.md

 # Tools for searching, managing, and citing scientific literature

-This page will briefly introduce you to these tools and provide links to more in-depth information to help you become more proficient using them over the course of the semester (**Learn more** boxes).
+This page will briefly introduce you to these tools and provide links to more in-depth information to help you become more proficient using them over the course of the semester (see **Learn more** boxes).

+Here is the [corresponding assignment](/img/lit-assignment.docx) that goes along with this page in Chemistry Seminar.

 ## Searching scientific literature